IllSmithDa/studySemanticsHTML/semantics_1_html.md

         <p>Google Chrome is a web browser developed by Google, released in 2008.
 Chrome is the world's most popular web browser today!</p>
       </article>
     </main>

+# Section Tags

+  1. A section Tag is equal to a div tag with role = 'region'  using aria-labelby, aria-label , or a title